CSHS Home > For Families & Caregivers

 A medical home is not a building or a place.
 It is when doctor's offices work together to make sure their patient is seeing all the right people and getting the services they need.
 Having coordinated care is especially important for children and youth with special health care needs who see many different doctors.

-In addition to our regional CSHS clinics, our Parent Liaisons help families navigate resources and provide them with emotional support if they need it.
+Our Family Resource Center staff and Community Resource Specialists help families navigate resources and provide them with emotional support if they need it.

 Find out what services are available in your area!
 Each of the 9 local resource guides contain brief descriptions of the services offered by local organizations serving children and youth with special healthcare needs, including contact information and eligibility requirements.